ibm-cloud-docs/FileStorage/getting-started.md

 NFS v4.1 is a stateful protocol, and protocol issues can occur during network events.
 NFS v4.1 must quiesce all operations and then complete lock reclamation.
 On a relatively busy NFS file server, the increased latency can cause disruptions.

-NFS v3 natively supports `no_root_squash` that allows root clients to retain root permissions on the NFS share.
-You can enable this feature in NFS v4.1, by editing the domain information and running the `rpcidmapd` or a similar service.
-For more information, see [Implementing no_root_squash for NFS](/docs/FileStorage?topic=FileStorage-mountingLinux#norootsquash).

 When it comes to vSphere Solutions, NFS v3 supports more features than v4.1.
 Such features include Storage DRS and Site Recovery Manager.

 ## Submitting your Order